jcbendernh/FabricShortcuts/README.md

 # Scenario 2 (Lakehouse with Schema enabled)
 We had another customer ask about applying the steps above to a Lakehouse with Schema enabled in the Target Path.

 Thus, for this scenario, we want to only allow access to the Products, Shippers and Suppliers tables.
+The screenshots below are from a separate environment so the Lakehouse and table names are different.

 ## Scenario Tested